 - Subverted in Transformers Animated the first time the Autobots fought Starscream: After a short The Power of Friendship speech, Sari quips in by saying "Okay, here's my plan...".
 Cue the next scene, where Sari is running after the Autobots, asking them to hear her plan.

 - Played with in the South Park episode "The Succubus".
 Kenny tells the other boys his plan to get rid of the succubus in detail on screen, but it's Kenny, so the audience doesn't understand a word he says.

 - And the classic episode "Scott Tenorman Must Die", where Cartman is constantly trying to get revenge on the episode's namesake.
-He tells Stan and Kyle (and thus the audience) a fairly ridiculous plan to get a donkey to bite Scott in the penis; this plan already seems likely to fail.
+He tells Stan and Kyle (and thus the audience) a fairly ridiculous plan to get a pony to bite Scott in the penis; this plan already seems likely to fail.
 Furthermore, Stan and Kyle warn Scott of this plan just to spite Cartman.
 It turns out Cartman was expecting Stan and Kyle to undermine him, and this was actually part of a larger, unspoken plan by Cartman that does work spectacularly.

 - When the boys need to retrieve an important list from the girls, Cartman' first plan is thoroughly laid out: "ambush the girl with the list in the passway and kick her in the balls", but it fails.
 Of the second plan we only hear the first part ("Kenny spits on the floor"), and the plan succeeds off-screen.

 - Parodied in The Simpsons episode "The Joy of Sect":